futkaneltak1243/Dashboard/README.md

 npm install
 ```

-4. Create the environment file
+4. Create the environment file\n
 In the client folder, create a file named .env and add the following line:
 ```
 VITE_SERVER_DOMAIN=http://localhost:3000/api